oscarenas/ml-search-bar/README.md

 npm install
 ```

-Create a `.env` file for environment variables in your server.

 You can start the server on its own with the command:

 ```bash
 npm run server
 ```

-Run the React application on its own with the command:
+Then, run the React application on its own with the command:

 ```bash
 npm start
 ```

-The React application will run on port 3000 and the server port 3001.
+The React application will run on port 3000 and the server port 3001. 🎉🎉🎉